18F/vaccine-attestation/052-policy.md

 A policy that requires two different behaviors of individuals based on vaccination status makes it extremely difficult to enforce either.
 By trying to balance the perceived comfort of not wearing masks against the safety of those who have to enter federal facilities, the current guidance creates a masking policy that is essentially difficult to enforce consistently and equitably.

 Different policies for vaccinated and unvaccinated people creates a “lower-friction” path for people to misrepresent their vaccination status rather than mask or go through a rigorous testing process.
-Mask wearing is a complex personal and social choice[^toxic][^maskoff]; people who are hesitant or otherwise refuse to wear masks may also be those who are most likely to lie about their vaccination status; consistent, universal policies help shift discourse and practice in a way that optional policies do not.
+Mask wearing is a complex personal and social choice[^toxic]<sup>,</sup>[^maskoff]; people who are hesitant or otherwise refuse to wear masks may also be those who are most likely to lie about their vaccination status; consistent, universal policies help shift discourse and practice in a way that optional policies do not.

 ## Simplify guidance and build tools to help facilities personnel ensure policies are consistent with expectations